SamOllason/aws-amplify-notetaker/README.md

-Homework from following [this Serverless React, GraphQL and AWS Amplify course](https://www.udemy.com/course/serverless-react-with-aws-amplify/) on Udemy.
+First project from [this Serverless React, GraphQL and AWS Amplify course](https://www.udemy.com/course/serverless-react-with-aws-amplify/) on Udemy.

+This is project is a note taker that allows a user to create, delete and edit notes using a React interface and GraphQL+AWS backend.
+You can read my introduction to GraphQL [here](https://seccl.tech/blog/introduction-graphql/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).